Political Science

 Transfer Credit Policy

 • For the political science major, a maximum of three courses in political science may be transferred from other institutions, including study abroad and AP credit.
-For the political science concentration as well as the economics-political science and political science-statistics interdisciplinary majors, a maximum of two courses in political science may be transferred from other institutions.
+For the economics-political science and political science-statistics interdisciplinary majors, a maximum of two courses in political science may be transferred from other institutions.
+For the political science minor, a maximum of one course in political science may be transferred from other institutions.
+All transfer credits must be approved in writing by the Director of Undergraduate Studies or the graduate-student advisers.

-• Students wishing to count transfer credits toward the major or concentration should send the undergraduate adviser their transfer credit report, the syllabi of the courses they want to count toward departmental requirements, and a statement of how they want to apply the transfer credits to the requirements.
+• Students wishing to count transfer credits toward the major or minor should send the graduate-student advisers their transfer credit report, the syllabi of the courses they want to count toward departmental requirements, and a statement of how they want to apply the transfer credits to the requirements.

 Independent Study Policy